mioxyz/i3-scripts/README.md

 # i3-scripts
-a bunch of scripts that I use on my machines
+A bunch of scripts that I use on my machines, mostly written in ruby.